martingegenleitner/cte-csi-demo/README.md

 1. Perform initial config of the appliance.
    1. Set SSH-key
    2. Set initial admin password
-   3. Configure interface `web` as desired
+   3. Configure interface `web` as desired (e. g. upload a valid certificate or enable cert based auth)
 2. Create a simple registration token in the Menu of Access Management -> Registration Tokens.
-   1. Important: Set the usage limit to a high value as registrations and deregistrations on every creation of a Pod using CTE CSI.
+   1. Important: Set the usage limit to a high value as registrations and deregistrations on every creation of a Pod using CTE for Kubernetes.
 Recommondation for PoC: 1000
-3. Configure CTE CSI - change to the CTE product tile
+3. Configure CTE 4 K8s - change to the `Transparent Encryption` product tile
-   1. On the K8s Storage Groups, create a new Storage Group with the following parameters.
+   1. On the `K8s Storage Groups`, create a new Storage Group with the following parameters.
 It is important to choose values that later match the parameter values from `k8s/cte-storageclass.yaml`
-      1. Name = demo-storage-group
+      1. Name = myapp-storage-group
-      2. StorageClass = cte-csi-sc
+      2. StorageClass = cte-4-k8s-sc
       3. Namespace = default
-   2. Within the new storage group, create a new GuardPolicy of type `Container Storage Interface` and choose the name `op-encrypt-only` as it is important that the name matches the parameter `ctePolicy` in the PVC configured at `k8s/cte-claim.yaml`.
+   2. Within the new storage group, create a new GuardPolicy of type `CTE for Kubernetes` and choose the name `op-encrypt-only` as it is important that the name matches the parameter `csi.cte.cpl.thalesgroup.com/policy` in the PVC configured at `k8s/cte-claim.yaml`.
+Create a policy with a single Security Rule which permits all access, applies the key and audits every access.
+Also use a single key rule with a simple AES key (don't use the XTS key!).

 ## Deploy the app on Kubernetes